-Did you know that churn starts within the first 30 days of someone purchasing a product?
-According to data from Statista, in 2020, mobile apps lost an average of 89 percent of their daily active users within the first seven days after install and an average of 95 percent within 30 days.
+Did you know that customer churn starts within the first 30 days of someone purchasing a product?
+According to data from Statista, in 2020, mobile apps lost an average of 89 percent of their daily active users within the first seven days after installation and an average of 95 percent within 30 days.

 How to Recognize a Poor Customer Onboarding Process?